-- Read, e.g. allow select from a space - Write, e.g. allow update on a space - Execute, e.g. allow call of a function - Create, e.g. allow box.schema.space.create (currently this can be granted but has no effect) - Alter, e.g. allow box.space.x.index.y:alter (currently this can be granted but has no effect) - Drop, e.g. allow box.sequence.x:drop (currently this can be granted but has no effect)
+- 'read', e.g. allow select from a space - 'write', e.g. allow update on a space

+- 'execute', e.g. allow call of a function, or (less commonly) allow use of a role - 'create', e.g. allow box.schema.space.create (access to certain system spaces is also necessary) - 'alter', e.g. allow box.space.x.index.y:alter (access to certain system spaces is also necessary) - 'drop', e.g. allow box.sequence.x:drop (currently this can be granted but has no effect) - 'usage', e.g. whether any action is allowable regardless of other privileges (sometimes revoking 'usage' is a convenient way to block a user temporarily without dropping the user) - 'session', e.g. whether the user can 'connect'.